kuttaineh/vid-dl/README.md

 # vid-dl

-_This repository is instruction, tutorial, and shortcuts._
+_Instruction, tutorial, shortcuts, and examples._

 [update 2025/10/17: renamed repository from ytdl to vid-dl.]